-When the reading pane is ON, it will appear on right side of the page.
+When the reading pane is on, it will appear on right side of the page.

-Show images (enhanced/advanced version only)
+Show images (advanced version only)

 By default, images sent in HTML emails are not shown automatically.
 Instead you need to click on the Display Images link at the top of the email you're viewing.

-If you'd rather have images display automatically in HTML emails:
+You can select to have images display automatically in HTML emails:

-click the "Preferences" tab.
+Click the "Preferences" tab.

 Then click on "Mail" in the left navigation.